Loop Vertex Representation for Cumulants, Part I: Bounds on Free Energy with Sources: Introduction

 But we should remember that the LVE is older and their authors have more time to fine-tune their models.
 They construct their models with the coupling constant in a cardioid-shaped domain (see Figure \ref{fig:W-domain}) which has opening angle arbitrarily close to $2 \pi$ \cite{rivasseau2022cumulants} or even exceeding $2 \pi$ \cite{BGKL}.
 In this case the LVE is capable to compute some typically non-perturbative effects like instantons by resuming perturbative field theory.
 In \cite{sazonov2023}, Sazonov combined the LVE with ideas of the variational perturbation theory.

-The results of this article are expressed mainly by our section \ref{section4} which concerns the analyticity and Borel summability for cumulants.
 One additional remark is that in \cite{KRS,KRS1} we only prove analyticity and Borel-LeRoy summability inside a pacman domain like Figure \ref{pacman} (see \cite{Wat,Har}).
 For this article, we extend to the more up-to-date cardioid domain of Nevanlinna-Sokal \cite{Nev,Sokal,CaGrMa}.

 {\bf Acknowledgement} We would like to thank T. Krajewski, L. Ferdinand, R. Gur\u{a}u, P. Radpay and V. Sazonov for comments on the present work when we were in some preliminary stage and simply for expressing some interest and motivating us to pursue.
 We thank Fabien Vignes-Tourneret to have corrected mistakes in Eq.
 (7) and Eq.
 (13) of Section 2 of the arXiv 2305.08399.
 We also acknowledge the support of the CEA-LIST through the chair ``Artificial Intelligence and Complexity".